Acupressure Points for Gas Relieve and Prevention

 • Urinary Tract Infection and the list goes on

-2. Reduce drinking through straws as it allows in more air to the stomach
+2. Reduce drinking through straws as it allows more air into the stomach

 4. For back pain caused by gas, you can use ice or heat packs for 10 minutes to relieve the discomfort.